 A food allergy is a reaction to food by the body’s immune system.
 Food allergies are not food intolerances despite the common confusion.

 Food allergies are among the top three most common causes of allergies in dogs, at least allergic itching.
 The others are flea allergy dermatitis and canine atopy, both of which are far more prevalent than food allergies, which compromise approximately 10% of all dog allergies.

 Unlike canine atopy, food allergies are not seasonal.
 However, GI symptoms may wax and wane to some extent.

 Most often, a protein in the food causes the immune system to react.

-Often the protein source is animal-based, such as meats eggs, or dairy.
+Often the protein source is animal-based, such as meats, eggs, or dairy.
 However, sometimes a carbohydrate source can be involved too.
-The most common ingredients that dogs have allergies to include beef, chicken, eggs, milk, fish, horse meat, potatoes, soy, corn, wheat gluten, or additives.
+The most common ingredients dogs have allergies to include beef, chicken, eggs, milk, fish, horse meat, potatoes, soy, corn, wheat gluten, or additives.